Vegan Mattresses: The UK Brands To Know

 Sometimes non-vegan ingredients pop up in your favourite cosmetics brands.
 And sometimes non-vegan-friendly materials pop up in the things you don’t really think about, such as the mattress you sleep on every night.

 Most standard mattresses are made with animal-derived materials, including wool and animal-based glues.
-This includes some of the best organic mattresses, which can contain animal-derived materials.
-While we don’t recommend binning a perfectly good mattress, this guide serves to help you out the next time you need to replace your mattress.
+This includes some organic mattresses, which can contain animal-derived materials.
+While I don’t recommend binning a perfectly good mattress, this guide serves to help you out the next time you need to replace your mattress.

 A wooden bed made up with cream bed linen, next to a Monstera plant, with a blue text box that reads guide to the best vegan mattresses.